 Bending at the knees, Shondra reached for Nayely's free hand as she led the children inside.
 Looking over her shoulder, she watched as the young boy and girl stole shy glances at each other.
 When Nayely stuck out the tip of her tongue at the boy, Shondra watched as a smile finally relaxed his tense face.

 MJ nervously scratched his neck as his mother led him towards a strange house.
-Looking up, he watched as her dark hair floated around her, making her the prettiest he had ever seen her.
+Looking up, he watched as her dark hair floated around her, making her the prettiest mom he had ever seen.
 The 21-year-old donned a fitted yellow dress that complimented her warm skin tone.
-As a 16-year-old, Eun Jae had possessed the same beauty that had given her confidence as she joined every acting and modeling group at her high school.
-She had always been an ambitious girl, willing to go farther than either of her parents were ever comfortable with.
+As a 16-year-old, Eun Jae had possessed the same beauty that had given her confidence as she joined every acting and modeling club at her high school.
+She had always been an ambitious girl, willing to go further than either of her parents were ever comfortable with tto get what she wanted.
 When she had snuck out one night with a group friends in search of the secret party of an up and coming star, she had hoped to return with great news of an undercover agent finally discovering the goldmine that was her talent.
 Instead, she had left infatuated by a college freshman who had caught her attention so fast, she couldn't help but lie about who she really was as he doted her with attention like she'd never had before.
 As she walked away from that night in bliss, a new life awaited her as her son grew until she could no longer hide his presence beneath the baggy clothes she hated.

 As Eun Jae walked home from the bus stop that night, she gripped the napkin as if it were the most precious thing in the world.
 Committing the address to memory, Eun Jae ran her finger over the name Slade written in beautiful cursive.
 The woman told her that all she had to do was find this man once she arrived at the mansion party and at that moment, her heart beat with excitement as she rushed home.